Book a blood test at the Kidney and Urology centre (Royal Free Hospital) or one of the Kidney care and Dialysis Satellite Units.

 - Ask your Clinical nurse specialist for assistance

-- You can also call to book an appointment on: 020 7443 9757, however at present they will only be able to offer you appointments at the Royal Free, Ground Floor.
+- You can also call to book an appointment: 020 7443 9757, however at present they will only be able to offer you appointments at the Royal Free, Ground Floor.
 The line is open Monday to Friday, 8am to 5pm.

 Our adult blood test departments are open at the following times:

-Kidney & Urology centre, 3rd Floor, Royal Free Hospital
+Kidney and Urology centre, Third Floor, Royal Free Hospital

 Frequently asked questions

 Can I just walk-in and have a test?